42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 ```
 $ sudo systemctl restart fail2ban
 ```
+⚠️ Note: if you have trouble starting up the Fail2ban service check this [post](https://github.com/fail2ban/fail2ban/issues/3292).

 In order to see the failed connection attempts and banned IP addresses, all we need to do is use the following commands: